mohitpai/journey-optimizer.en/help/using/configuration/retries.md

 >
 >The retry period cannot exceed 84 hours.
 The minimum retry period is 6 hours for marketing emails and 10 minutes for transactional emails.

-Learn how to adjust the email retry parameters when creating a message preset in [this section](message-presets.md#create-message-preset).
+Learn how to adjust the email retry parameters when creating a channel surface in [this section](message-presets.md#create-message-preset).